 Long menstrual cycle: why does it last longer?

-What is a menstrual cycle
+What is a menstrual cycle?

 Why is it called a long menstrual cycle?

-How long is a typical menstrual cycle?
+How long does a menstrual cycle usually last?

-What are the causes of a long menstrual cycle?
+What causes a long menstrual cycle?

 Hormonal changes